HomeRight ArrowNCAAF

 There's a great catch-all for players and teams at both the play and game level — expected points added.
 The difference between the Expected Points (EP) at the start of a play and the EP at the end of they play.

-Mac Jones completing a 32-yard pass to the Ohio State 43-yard line in last year's national title game gave the Tide about 2.7 points.
-It makes sense on the surface because Alabama got near field-goal range.
+Someone completing a 32-yard pass to an opponent's 43-yard line would give the team about 2.7 points.
+It makes sense on the surface because a team would get into field goal range.

 Matchup-Based Metrics